 While the CTF maintains the contact information and delivers the shuttlers list to folks who’ve requested it, that is the extent of Foundation involvement.
 CT travelers needing shuttle services must contact shuttlers directly to make arrangements.
 Many shuttlers have indicated that making advanced arrangements is usually necessary.

-SHUTTLERS LIST – click here & fill out the form to obtain the CT Shuttlers List.
+SHUTTLERS LIST – click here & submit the form to obtain the CT Shuttlers List.
 (Look for it via an immediate email from the CTF, firstname.lastname@example.org.
 Then find it in your email Inbox.
 Hope it helps you!

 Trail Angels and Trail Magic

 No matter how self-reliant and self-sufficient a long-distance Trail traveler might be, there are few who can resist the often serendipitous assistance of a “trail angel” or the enticement of “trail magic” encountered along the way.
 For those unfamiliar with the terms, trail angels describe people who provide goods and services, typically at no charge, to travelers.
 Trail magic is, generally, what angels provide, such as a cooler full of cold soda set out alongside the Trail with an invitation to enjoy the contents.